datakaveri/iudx-auth-server/README.md

 pip3 install requests
 ```

-2. Add the email `abc.xyz@rbccps.org` to `passwords/admins.json` to facilitate testing of the admin APIs.
-Then, restart the Auth server (`systemctl restart auth-server`)

-3. NGINX is configured to perform rate-limiting on the Auth and Consent endpoints.
+2. NGINX is configured to perform rate-limiting on the Auth and Consent endpoints.
 To avoid this during testing, increase the request limit in `/etc/nginx/sites-available/auth.iudx.org.in` and `/etc/nginx/sites-available/cons.iudx.org.in`.
 Then, restart NGINX (`systemctl restart nginx`)

-4. To execute the tests - in the `tests/` directory, run:
+3. To execute the tests - in the `tests/` directory, run:

 ```
 ./run